umdenes100/WifiFirmware/README.md

 ![alt text](./ToolsOptions.jpg "Tools Options")

 1. Open firmware.h in your IDE.
 Add the required libraries (see the top of the file)
 2. Make sure you place the ESP in such that it covers the green area on the board.
 3. Next, make sure the switch is in the "up" position (for consistency, we will consider up to be when the green paint is on the right).
 4. Upload the firmware.ino file to the auto-flasher Arduino.
 Check the output console for when it starts to say ``Connecting.....______....._____``.
    When this starts to display, change the switch from the "up" position to the "down" position.
-It should soon begin to print progress notifications and displasy the % progress.
+It should soon begin to print progress notifications and display the % progress.
 If it instead errors, try the process again.

 Seriously - it might only work 50% of the time - this is normal.